Dashboard Member settings

 • causes of mortality

-The processing is carried out by (or under the responsibility of) a health professional, or by another person who in the circumstances owes a duty of confidentiality under the law.
+• the processing is carried out by (or under the responsibility of) a health professional or by another person who, in the circumstances, owes a duty of confidentiality under the law.
+This means that the processing must either be carried out:

-For more information, read the ICO’s guidance.
+For more information, read the ICO’s guidance on public health and health professionals.

-Archiving, research and statistics
+10. Archiving, research, and statistics

 Associated conditions